kubedb/docs/docs/guides/mssqlserver/concepts/catalog.md

 ### spec.exporter.image

 `spec.exporter.image` is a required field that specifies the image which will be used to export Prometheus metrics.

+### spec.archiver

+`spec.archiver` is a required field that specifies the `walg` (mssql wal archiver sidekick) and mssqlserver `kubestash addon` related specifications.
+Addon specifies the backup and restore capabilities.
+[Here](https://github.com/kubestash/apimachinery/blob/master/apis/addons/v1alpha1/addon_types.go) you can find more details on Addon and Task.

 ## Next Steps